 We’ve said little about quantum mechanics, but time reversibility is implied by quantum mechanics and not relativity theory.
 The process of falling into a black hole does not have an inverse process in relativity theory, but every quantum process has an inverse process, so the two major theories are inconsistent on this issue.

 The Big Bang is a violent explosion of spacetime that began billions of years ago.
-It is not an explosion in preexisting space but rather of space; the explosion that creates new space.
+It is not an explosion within preexisting space; the explosion creates new space.
 The Big Bang theory in some form or other is accepted by the vast majority of astronomers, but it is not as firmly accepted as is the theory of relativity.
 Here is a quick story of its origin.
 In 1922, the Russian physicist Alexander Friedmann predicted from general relativity that the universe should be expanding.
-In 1927, the Belgian physicist Georges Lemaitre suggested that galaxy movement could best be accounted for by this expansion.
-And in 1925, the American astronomer Edwin Hubble made careful observations of clusters of galaxies and confirmed that they are undergoing a universal expansion, on average.
+In 1925, the American astronomer Edwin Hubble made careful observations of clusters of galaxies and confirmed that they are undergoing a universal expansion, on average.

 The Big Bang theory is a theory of how our universe evolved, how it expanded and cooled from this beginning.
 This beginning process is called the “Big Bang” and the expansion and cooling is continuing today.
 Atoms are not expanding; our solar system is not expanding; even the cluster of galaxies to which the Milky Way belongs is not expanding.
 But most every galaxy cluster is moving away from the others.
 It is as if the clusters are exploding away from each other, and in the future they will be very much farther away from each other.
 But the explosion is not occurring within space; the explosion is an explosion of space.
 Now, consider the past instead of the future.
 At any earlier moment the universe was more compact.
 Projecting to earlier and earlier times, and assuming that gravitation is the main force at work, the astronomers now conclude that 13.7 billion years ago (which happens to be three times the age of our planet) the universe was in a state of nearly zero size and infinite density.
 Because all substances cool when they expand, physicists believe the universe itself must have been cooling down over the last 13.7 billion years, and so it begin expanding when it was extremely hot.
 At present the average temperature of space in all very large regions has cooled to 2.7 Celsius degrees above absolute zero.
 Space is presently expanding at a rate of 71 kilometers per second per megaparsec, a rate that is increasing.
 A galaxy that is now 100 light years away from the Milky Way will, in another 13.7 billion years, be more than 200 light years away.